stetro/digitransit-busstop-sign/README.md

 ## Usage

-How to build your own HSL Busstop Sign:
+How to build your own Station Sign:

-1. Find your station ID after search in the address bar of https://reittiopas.hsl.fi or https://reittiopas.tampere.fi
+1. Find your station ID after search in the address bar of your local reittiopas http://waltti.fi/reittiopas/ or https://reittiopas.hsl.fi
 2. Set all needed variables in `platformio.ini`
-  - `digitransit_station_id` - Graph QL HSL or Tampere Station ID
+  - `digitransit_station_id` - GraphQL HSL or Waltti Station ID
-  - `digitransit_id` - To switch between HSL and Tampere (`hsl` or `waltti`)
+  - `digitransit_id` - To switch between HSL and Waltti (`hsl` or `waltti`)
   - `display` - `0` for Liquid Crystal Display and `1` for OLED Display
   - `display_address` - I2C display address
   - `wifi_ssid` and `widi_password`